Composable security of delegated quantum computation: Applying the reduction

 where $\rho_{AR}$ is the state of Alice and the reference system at the end of the protocol.
 Note that the output can always be written as a linear combination of the error flag and some accepted output,

-Plugging this in the two definitions of stand\-/alone verifiability we find that \defref{def:sa.v} is equivalent to requiring $pD(\sigma_{AR},\sket{\cU\psi_{AR}}) \leq \eps$ and \eqnref{eq:FKverif} is equivalent to having $p(1-F^2(\sigma_{AR},\sket{\cU\psi_{AR}}) \leq \eps$, where $D(\cdot,\cdot)$ is the trace distance (\secref{sec:systems.dist}) and $F(\cdot,\cdot)$ is the fidelity (\appendixref{app:dist}).
-Using standard bounds between the trace distance and fidelity, we find that any protocol which respects \eqnref{eq:FKverif} for all pure $AR$ inputs provides stand\-/alone $\sqrt{\eps}$-verifiability.
+Plugging this in the two definitions of local\-/verifiability we find that \defref{def:sa.v} is equivalent to requiring $pD(\sigma_{AR},\sket{\cU\psi_{AR}}) \leq \eps$ and \eqnref{eq:FKverif} is equivalent to having $p(1-F^2(\sigma_{AR},\sket{\cU\psi_{AR}}) \leq \eps$, where $D(\cdot,\cdot)$ is the trace distance (\secref{sec:systems.dist}) and $F(\cdot,\cdot)$ is the fidelity (\appendixref{app:dist}).
+Using standard bounds between the trace distance and fidelity, we find that any protocol which respects \eqnref{eq:FKverif} for all pure $AR$ inputs provides $\sqrt{\eps}$\=/local\-/verifiability.

-The verification mechanism is independent of the input, so the probability of generating an error depends only the dishonest server's behavior.
-For any input a dishonest server Bob can generate the final state $\rho_{\bar{A}B}$ on his own \--- where $\bar{A}$ is a copy of the system Alice measures to decide if she accepts or rejects the final output \--- by disregarding the communication with Alice, picking an input himself, and running the protocol on his own.
-The protocol thus provides perfectly independent $\sqrt{\eps}$-verifiability.